jingyang-zhou/jingyang-zhou.github.io/_posts/2023-06-02-perception.md

 ---
 layout: post
-date: 2023-06-02 21:35
+title: Comparing models of neural representation based on their metric tensors
 ---

-## Comparing models of neural representation based on their metric tensors

 * We generalize a previous method (“eigendistortions” - Berardino et al, 2017) to compare neural/neural network models based on their metric tensors.
 Metric tensors characterize a model’s sensitivity to stimulus perturbations, reflecting both the geometric and stochastic properties of the representation, and providing an explicit prediction of perceptual discriminability.